This information will help you prepare for radiation therapy to treat skin lymphoma (cancer of the lymph nodes).

-If you need to speak with your radiation oncologist or radiation nurse in between these weekly visits, ask the support staff or your therapists to contact them when you come in for your treatment.
+If you need to talk with your radiation oncologist or radiation nurse between these weekly visits, ask the support staff or your therapists to contact them when you come in for your treatment.

 Some patients develop side effects from radiation therapy.
 The type and how severe they are depend on many factors.
 These include the dose of radiation, the number of treatments, and your overall health.